tronyx/tronitor/README.md

 A bash script to work with [UptimeRobot](https://uptimerobot.com) monitors via the API.
 It checks to make sure that the API key that you provided is valid before performing any requested operations.

-It is recommended that you install the JQ package as the script uses it to automatically format the JSON output into a much more human-readable and colorized output.
+It is recommended that you install the JQ package as the script uses it to automatically format the JSON output into a human-readable and colorized output.
 If you do not install you will see errors about the `jq` command not being found and it may impact the functionality of the script.

 ```bash
 tronyx@suladan:~$ sudo apt install jq